 Achilles Ahimbisibwe – Uganda

-Achilles is architect and lectured Architecture for six years at Uganda Martyrs University.
+Achilles was architect and lectured Architecture for six years at Uganda Martyrs University.
 As a research assistant he was engaged in Supporting African Municipalities in Sustainable Energy Transitions (SAMSET) as well as the Energy and Low Income Tropical Housing project (ELITH).
-Achilles has experience engaging local communities, sensitizing people and informing policies at different levels on issues concerning sustainable; technologies and construction practices.
+Achilles had experience engaging local communities, sensitizing people and informing policies at different levels on issues concerning sustainable; technologies and construction practices.
 He participated in assessing local construction materials in Machakos, Kenya as well as Rwinkwavu, Rwanda under the Joint Development of Courses for Energy Efficiently and Sustainable Housing in Africa (JENGA).